wentout/mnemonica/README.md

 			DataBaseRequestHandlerCostructor);
 ```

-So, now we might choose what to do: inspect some collected data or probably we wish to extract it for **tests** or, moreover for **log** or even grab them with the other consumer.
+Here we might choose what to do: inspect some collected data or probably we wish to extract it for **tests** or **log** or even grab them with the other consumer.
 And yes, we already saw `.extract()` method, but there are also two other methods could be much more helpfull...

 # Pre & Post creation Hooks